 If you can't get your hands on a humidifier, the next best thing would be to allow him into the bathroom while the family showers as the steam will help to loosen and unclog his airways.

-This last one is probably my favorite home remedy for kennel cough!
+This last one is probably my favourite home remedy for kennel cough!

 The vaccine is a preventative measure, not a treatment.